speeduino/wiki.js/Canbus_Support2.md

 - 09   Vehicle information (VIN)  (coming soon)
 - 22   Manufacturer Specific data.

-Mode 22 is a custom PID mode that is defined by the manufacturer.It is used to define additional services.
+Mode 22 is a custom PID mode that is defined by the manufacturer.
+It is used to define additional services.

 ## PID supported